 House Bill 2439 passed by the 84th Texas Legislature changed the windstorm certification process and required TWIA to implement a program to issue Certificates of Compliance (WPI-8-C) for completed improvements.
 The new law applies to a TWIA policy delivered, issued for delivery, or renewed on or after January 1, 2017.
-A person seeking certification for a completed improvement must have a Texas- licensed engineer certify compliance with the applicable windstorm building code.
+A person seeking certification for a completed improvement must have a Texas-licensed engineer certify compliance with the applicable windstorm building code.
 The engineer must submit required information to TWIA in order for TWIA to issue the Certificate of Compliance (WPI-8-C).

-As of December 31, 2018, TWIA has issued 15,876 Certificates of Compliance (WPI-8-C) total in 2018 with a turnaround time of three days from application receipt to certificate issuance.
+As of February 28, 2019, TWIA has issued 22,147 Certificates of Compliance (WPI-8-C) total, with a turnaround time of less than four days from application receipt to certificate issuance.